What needs to happen?

-Our initiative is focused on preventing pandemics at the source – in other words, stopping them at the point of spillover of pathogens from animals to humans, well before they can become global pandemics, epidemics, or even localized outbreaks.
+Our initiative is focused on galvanizing global action to prevent pandemics at the source – in other words, stopping them at the point of spillover of pathogens from animals to humans, well before they can become global pandemics, epidemics, or even localized outbreaks.

 This work will be difficult – but it is doable.

-As the figure below shows, there are a number of geographies where spillover is most likely to happen.
-By making the right policy changes and focusing initial investments in selected countries, we can drastically reduce the chances of another pandemic disrupting our world.
+As the figure below shows, there are several geographies where spillover is most likely to happen.
+By rolling out interventions in these countries, along with right policy, institutional and market reforms at the global, regional and local level, we can drastically reduce the chances of another pandemic disrupting our world.